A Plan to Renew the Promise of American Life, Plank 14

 Speaking of quotations, one reason to put key quotations from the Constitution on our money is that politicians might actually read them.

-Okay.
-So here’s what I’m suggesting.
-Instead of the current line-up of greenbacks:
+Here’s what I’m suggesting.
+Instead of the current line-up of notes:

 … why not:

-• $5 Lincoln at Gettysburg (‘That government of the people, by the people, for the people . . . ‘)
+- $5 Lincoln at Gettysburg (‘That government of the people, by the people, for the people shall not perish . . . ‘)

 State of the Union

 A pet peeve.
 Presidents should deliver their annual State of the Union addresses in writing, as all presidents did from Jefferson through Taft.
-The yearly ‘SOTU’ ritual is embarrassing and ludicrous, with members of Congress jumping up and down in partisan demonstrations and presidents rudely shaming sitting Supreme Court justices to their faces on national television.
+The yearly ‘SOTU’ ritual is ludicrous, having devolved into a political infomercial.
 The press should refuse to televise these awful displays, invitees should refuse to attend them, and the public should refuse to watch them.
-(Harumph.)
+Harumph!

 Another pet peeve.
-I hate speeches by foreigners to joint sessions of Congress.
+I really don’t care for speeches by foreigners to joint meetings of Congress.
 The honor of addressing the elected representatives of the American people has been reduced, through frequency, into a photo op for any foreign VIP who happens to be passing through town.
-Only Lafayette has deserved such an honor, in my humble opinion — and maybe Churchill.
+Only Lafayette has deserved such an honor, in my humble opinion — and, well, okay, Churchill.
+But it should be a rare honor, so it actually means something.

 Pledge of Allegiance

 I have an embarrassing confession to make.
-I am not a fan of the Pledge of Allegiance as currently written.
+I am not a fan of the Pledge of Allegiance — as it’s currently worded.
 It’s too chauvinist, too much like ‘My government, right or wrong!’
-I have no problem with having an official pledge, but I think its recitation should be voluntary, and just as importantly I think the wording should be true to our principles.
-In place of the current wording, I would substitute the ‘We hold these truths’ paragraph of the Declaration of Independence, which succinctly sets forth the first principles of our republic and distinguishes us from every other nation.
-And besides, it’s one the more eloquent passages in the English language.
+I have no problem with having an official pledge, but I think its recitation should be voluntary, and I think the wording should be true to our principles.
+In place of the current pledge, I would substitute the obvious replacement, namely, the ‘We hold these truths’ paragraph of the Declaration of Independence.
+It succinctly sets forth the first principles of our republic and distinguishes us from every other nation.
+And it’s one of the most eloquent passages in the English language.

 National Anthem

-A final embarrassing confession.
-I hate ‘The Star-Spangled Banner.’
-It has been our official national anthem since 1931. (‘Hail, Columbia,’ the song’s forgotten nineteenth-century competitor, is also pretty uninspiring.)
-In the place of Francis Scott Key’s vivid, but not-terribly-imaginative celebration of our flag as seen by the light of exploding mortars, I would give this honor to ‘America the Beautiful.’
-If you prefer, we could make it a second, alternative anthem.
-(We can have more than one.)
-Why?
-Because ‘America the Beautiful’ is a better poem, with a better melody than ‘The Star-Spangled Banner,’ and — here’s the clincher — the damn thing is actually singable.
+Another embarrassing confession (my last, I promise).
+I think ‘The Star-Spangled Banner’ is a pretty bad song and not worthy of its special status.
+It has been our official national anthem since 1931.
+‘Hail, Columbia,’ the song’s forgotten nineteenth-century alternative, is also pretty uninspiring, lyrics-wise, and tune-wise is merely okay.
+In the place of Francis Scott Key’s celebration of our flag as seen by mortar-light, I would give this honor to ‘America the Beautiful’ (‘O beautiful, for spacious skies …’), which, if you like, we could make a second, alternative anthem.
+It’s okay to have more than one.
+We did, before 1931.
+‘America the Beautiful’ (in its finished version, from 1911) is a better poem than ‘The Star-Spangled Banner,’ with a better melody, and — the clincher for me — the damn thing is actually singable.

 America, America